Fall & Winter Interest

 The Ohio buckeye, ginnala maple or mountain ash have beautiful red and orange leaves.
 Autumn purple ash lends a two-toned color scheme to a landscape with purple outer leaves and golden inner leaves.
 Fall oak leaves can be rich burgundy, gold or tan.
 Hackberry leaves turn a clear, yellow color and is an alternative to the more commonly planted cottonwoods.
 Native birch and green ash display yellowish-gold leaves.

 When choosing shrubs for fall color, serviceberry and sumac leaves turn red and orange.
 For purplish tones, use various shrub dogwoods, and for yellowish-gold leaves, plant Nanking cherry.

 For a stark winter look, try the craggy-branched Kentucky coffee tree, or the Ohio buckeye and oaks, which have a wonderful branching structure.
-Snowberries and coralberries keep colorful fruit through the winter.
-Serviceberries have grayish bark with a reddish cast that can be very unexpected color in the winter.
+Snowberries and coralberries keep colorful fruit throughout the winter.
+Serviceberries have grayish bark with a reddish cast that can add very unexpected color in the winter.
 Mountain mahogany has persistent seed heads that give a silvery look to the garden.

 - Xeriscaping: Trees and Shrubs

 - Small Deciduous Trees

 Do you have a question?
 Try Ask an Expert!